Mâcon: Revolutionary and Imperial eras

 On 21 October 1790, the matriarch of a prominent local family gave birth to a son who remains highly visible in his hometown, the Romantic poet and historian Alphonse de Lamartine.

 In 1790, the Revolutionary government designated Mâcon as the capital (chef-lieu) of Saône-et-Loire, a newly created département within the radical restructuring of national administration.

 In 1814, the town was invaded by Austrian troops and then liberated twice by French troops before being permanently occupied until the fall of the Empire.
 After Napoléon's return and the subsequent Hundred Days, Mâcon and the Mâconnais were again captured by the Austrians.

 Second World War

 During World War II, Mâcon was the northernmost town in the unoccupied zone libre between Paris and Lyon.
+On 11 November 1942, following Operation Anton, nearly eight hundred German soldiers settled in the city after crossing the demarcation line.
+From that date onwards, the Resistance was present in Mâcon.
+In April 1944, Jewish doctor Léon Israël was assassinated by the Milice.

 The town was liberated on 4 September 1944 as part of Operation Dragoon by troops who had landed in Provence.